-EHE630 Growth and Development, Human Sexuality and Family Management Skills - 3 credits
+EHE630 Growth and Development Hum Sexuality and Family Mgt - 3 credits

-Pre-practicum: 10 hours of directed field-based training required This course prepares educators to give young people sensitive ageand culturally-appropriate information on the growth and development of their bodies, including the reproductive system and human sexuality.
-The maintenance of reproductive health will be dependent upon the young person's knowledge of and ability to prevent sexuallytransmitted diseases, early sexual experimentation and unintended pregnancy.
+Pre-Practicum: 10 hours of directed field-based training required.
+This course prepares educators to give young people sensitive ageand culturally-appropriate information on the growth and development of their bodies, including the reproductive system and human sexuality.
+The maintenance of reproductive health will be dependent upon the young person's knowledge of and ability to prevent sexually transmitted diseases, early sexual experimentation and unintended pregnancy.
 Teaching about sensitive issues such as diversity in sexual orientation is discussed.
-The course explores ways of teaching about pre-natal development, infant and child care, parenting skills, consumer and environmental health issues affecting the family.
+The course explores ways to teaching about pre-natal development, infant and child care, parenting skills, consumer and environmental health issues affecting the family.

-EHE640 Promoting Wellness: Building Positive Health Behavior - 3 credits
+EHE640 Promoting Wellness and Building Positive Health Behavior - 3 credits